+The NPUSC District participates in the National School Lunch Program.
+With this program, all schools participate in the Free and Reduced meal program available to eligible students.
 To apply for free or reduced price meals, complete just ONE application for ALL of the students in your household who are enrolled in NPUSC.
-Sign the application and return the application to any school in the district.
+Sign and return the application to any school in the district.
 It may take up to 10 days for your application to be processed; during that time parents are responsible for purchasing meals.
-Parents are informed directly by Nutritional Services if a student will receive free or reduced price meals.
+Parents are informed of the status of their application by mail.
+Letters are mailed weekly.
 Parents can now apply online for meal benefits.

-Applications are available online for the 2023-2024 school year at www.myschoolapps.com FAST, SECURE, NO LOST APPLICATIONS
+Applications are available online for the 2024-2025 school year at www.myschoolapps.com